 Quality control of data recording, reduction, validation, and reporting is necessary to produce complete, scientifically defensible reports.
+Issues to be considered include

+- · maintenance of laboratory notebooks,

+- · data management,

-Issues to be considered include maintenance of laboratory notebooks, data management, reporting and validation procedures, identification and handling of unacceptable data and outliers, measurements of completeness and comparability, and procedures for data archival.
+- · reporting and validation procedures,

+- identification and handling of unacceptable data and outliers,

+- · measurements of completeness and comparability, and

+- · procedures for data archival.

-Standardization of data recording facilitates electronic transfer and data manipulation.
-At a minimum, standardize procedures for intra-laboratory data entry.
-Identify "no-data" entries with a mark ("-") to indicate that data were not omitted.
-Use abbreviations for names of personnel and routine laboratory observations to reduce data recording and entry time; standardize these whenever possible.
+The standardization of data recording facilitates electronic transfer and data manipulation.
+At a minimum, standardize procedures for intralaboratory data entry.
+Identify entries for which no data exist with a mark ("-") to indicate that data were not omitted.
+Use abbreviations in lieu of the names of personnel and routine laboratory observations to reduce data recording and entry time; standardize these whenever possible.
 Attach a list of definitions and code descriptions to data sheets and project files.
-Record data in indelible ink; make corrections by drawing a single line through the mistake, correcting the mistake, dating and initialing the correction, and writing an initialed explanation for the lined-out data in a footnote on the data sheet.
-More detailed guidance on maintaining laboratory notebooks can be found elsewhere.14
+Record data in indelible ink; make corrections by drawing a single line through the mistake, correcting the mistake, dating and initialing the correction, and writing an initialed explanation for the lined-out data in a foot-note on the data sheet.
+More detailed guidance on maintaining laboratory notebooks can be found elsewhere.
+14